cdwv/ui-grid-draggable-rows/README.md

 {
     draggedRow: domElement,     // The dragged row element

-    draggedRowEntity: object,   // The object the row represents in the grid data (`row.entity`)
+    draggedRowEntity: object,   // The object the dragged row represents in the grid data (`row.entity`)

+    targetRow: domElement,      // The target row element

+    targetRowEntity: object,    // The object the target row represents in the grid data

     position: string,           // String that indicates whether the row was dropped
                                 // above or below the drop target (determined by half row height)